 Given that things were on track in the first quarter trading update, there must be a heavy decline in the forecasts.
 Perhaps one could envisage them setting a target that could be beaten.

 The previous update in April has painted a business in good health and well-managed.
 Online growth has been good – up 34.5%, to almost 10% of takings.
 There has been good turnover growth, and consistent profits with an excellent return on capital.
 Shareholders have seen a volatile share price in the past year but longer-term holders would be well compensated as a generous dividend is paid.

-The balance sheet shows few intangibles: and net cash projected at £4.0m.
-Given the profitability of the company this is not an issue, although the cash balance has shrunk significantly in the past couple of years.
+The balance sheet shows few intangibles and net cash projected at £4.0m.
+Given the profitability of the company this is not an issue.
+However, the cash balance has shrunk significantly in the past couple of years.

 There are some worries that investors may have.
-Like-for-like sales in stores has been negative for the past two years, and is likely to be a third if this profit warning sticks.
-Some of this slack has been taken up by the increase of online sales, and with a 20% target, it seems that there is plenty of opportunity to boost this figure.
+Like-for-like sales in stores has been negative for the past two years.
+This is likely to be a third year if this profit warning sticks.
+Some of this slack has been taken up by the increase of online sales.
+With a 20% target, it seems that there is plenty of opportunity to boost this figure.

 One of the worries going forward is segmentation of the clothes market.
 Tastes and trends change, and it is harder to simply categorise markets such as ‘female, 40-60 years’.
 In reality, there is significant overlap between categories.
 In addition, there is plenty of competition which can target these markets if it so pleases.
 Competitive advantage from online firms such as ASOS and Boohoo seems based on logistics rather than inherent quality of product.